Blotch3D/Blotch3D/readme.md

 To get started with development:

 1. Clone the Blotch3D repository.
-(If you download it, instead, then GitHub tries to zip it for download but there is a GitHub bug that prevents the main help file from being properly zipped.)
+(Do not just download it because there is a GitHub bug that fails to properly add the main help file to the zip.)

 2. Open the Visual Studio solution file "Blotch3D.sln" and build and run the example projects.